DougHennig/ErrorHandler/README.md

 ## Releases

+### 2021-12-07

+* CheckInTry now handles wwDotNetBridge returning a non-logical value due to error, and removed copyright messages.

 ### 2021-09-21

 * You can now specify the name of the encryption library to use by changing the new cEncryptionLibrary property (set to "VFPEncryption71.dll" by default) if necessary.